-I am looking at how this will change my practice in the long term as well.
-But for now, I will continue working on current projects, and offering Virtual Design Counseling for those that want to explore building or remodeling in the near future.
+I am looking at how this is changing my practice in the long term.
+For now, I will continue working on current projects, and offering Virtual Design Counseling for those that want to explore building or remodeling in the near future.

 The Costco shelves have been stripped of toilet paper and pasta.
 The Target is out of canned and frozen veggies.
 Schools are closed.
 You may have been asked to work from home.